 Fear and need are the underlying principles for most of my observations.
 I know this rationale often raises more questions than it answers, so more clarification is in order.
-Not that I haven’t tried before… see Fear is the Bottom Line and One who speaks does not know?
-Well, third time’s a charm, right?
+Not that I haven’t tried before… see Fear is the Bottom Line, Fear Rules, Reward, Fear & Need and One who speaks does not know?

 On the surface, life is very much like the surface of the sea, from roiling waves to calm ripples.
 The depths, on the other hand, have a profound sameness(1) about them.
 Likewise, plunging deeper in life offers a profound sameness in perception.
 Chapter 40 plunges down, revealing the key role fear and need play in life.

 As you see, this post’s title paraphrases the last line of chapter 40.
 Fear and need are two cornerstones of life’s process.
 Likewise, chapter 40 lays out the cornerstone for existence… not just ‘a’ cornerstone, The cornerstone.
 This is very specific, and yet it doesn’t contradict chapter 1’s, The way possible to think, runs counter to the constant way.
 Then again, it still beats around the bush, i.e., understanding is only as deep as one’s intuitive knowing (see We only understand what we know).
 Nevertheless, I’ll beat round the bush some more now…

 The Fear and Need Linkage